 2013-14: Aberg was the second-leading scorer for Farjestads in the SHL as a 20-year-old and signed a three-year entry-level contract with Nashville in May.
 He scored 15 goals with 16 assists and was +2 with 41 penalty minutes in 52 games during the regular season.
 Farjestad finished fifth in the regular season but reached the playoff finals against regular season champion Skelleftea.
 Aberg scored two goals with two assists and was minus-five with four penalty minutes in 13 playoff games.

 Aberg is a speedy player with some high caliber offensive skills.
 The two-way winger has good hockey sense, passes the puck well, and possesses a hard accurate shot.
-He has good one-on-one ability which can be a challenge for the defense and gets pucks off of his stick quickly in tight areas.
-The offensively skilled forward has a good work ethic, competes hard, but has some consistency issues and needs to get stronger to play along the boards against bigger, more physical men.
+He has good one-on-one ability which can be a challenge for the defense and he gets pucks off of his stick quickly in tight areas.
+Aberg has a strong work ethic and competes hard, but has some consistency issues.
+He needs to get stronger to play along the boards against bigger, more physical men.

 Aberg will challenge for a roster spot with the Predators in training camp but is likely to start the 2015-16 season with AHL affiliate Milwaukee.
 With one year of experience under his belt, he should be more prepared for the longer season and be better able to maintain the high level of play he showed at the start of the 2014-15 season.
 He is a gifted offensive player and his ability to develop the other areas of his game will determine when he makes the jump to the NHL on a permanent basis.
 His skill set suggests he can be a consistent second or third line scorer at the NHL level.